Dhammapda – Concise Dhamma Instruction

 This last shows that the common and prevalent belief in performing certain rituals hoping to gain “merit” from disincarnate beings somehow influencing future events to be favorable is the essence of continued I-Making and only obscures continued ignorance of Four Noble Truths.

-Chapter Fifteen: Sukhavagga - Profound Contentment
+Chapter Fifteen: Sukkhavagga - Profound Contentment

-The fifteenth chapter of the Dhammapada is the Sukhavagga.
+The fifteenth chapter of the Dhammapada is the Sukkhavagga.
 Sukkha is a state of profound contentment.
 The Buddha taught that Dukkha, the state of ongoing confusion, deluded thinking, and ongoing disappointing and unsatisfying experiences is rooted in ignorance of Four Noble Truths.

 In this sutta, the Buddha compares the profound contentment established through developing the Eightfold Path to those whose minds are ignorant of Four Noble Truths and the suffering that follows.